 Are there special handling requirements for recycling batteries?

 Batteries contain acids that can cause chemical burns and retain an electrical charge that can present a fire hazard.
 Damaged lithium-ion batteries can also experience thermal runaway, burning quickly and violently, reaching temperatures as high as 900 F if their battery casing is breached and the contents is exposed to air.
 This can start a fire at your home or business, in the garbage truck, at the landfill, or at a material recycling facility.
 When battery terminals touch, they can cause a spark and start a fire too, particularly during transport when they are bouncing around if not packaged properly.
 Unwanted batteries should be packaged in a way that both prevents the battery terminals from touching and prevents damage to the battery casings.
-This can be done by packing each battery in a fully enclosed inner packaging made of non-conductive materials like a plastic bag or taping the terminals and placing them in a container that protect the casings.
-View these short videos, and learn more at Michigan.gov/EGLEHHW:
+This can be done by packing each battery in a fully enclosed inner packaging made of non-conductive materials like a plastic bag or taping the terminals and placing them in a container that protects the casings.
+Check out our lithium-ion battery safety tips to learn more.

 -